 Enter our pool umbrella.
 At first it seemed like the answer to all my sunny prayers.
 But even with weights, our pool umbrella came tumbling down.
 Plus those weights were not all that pleasing on the eye.
 Second of all is there ever such a thing as too many succulents?
 I think not.

 I was determined to not give up on my pool shade, so this is how I took matters (and a few cinderblocks) into my own hands.

 Cinderblocks Are Not Cute, But Stenciled Cinderblocks Are.

-I’ll be the first to admit: Cinderblocks are not cute.
+I’ll be the first to admit: Cinderblocks are not that cute.
 Cinderblocks painted aqua with orange honeycomb stencils, however, are cute.
 Seriously cute.